 Q. Can Cisco Unified Operations Manager be used for IP phone inventory tracking?
 If so, how?

 A. Yes, Cisco Unified Operations Manager can be used for IP phone tracking.
-It provides a set of reports that show phone status and phone status change information.
+It provides two types of information.
+The first is the autorefreshing real-time Phone Status Display, which shows details about the IP phones that are experiencing connectivity or signaling outages.
+The second is the set of reports that show phone status and phone status change information.
 The Phone Move Report captures physical movements and failovers while the Phone Audit Report captures state changes, all documented with time stamps.
 These reports document moves, adds, and changes and support both SIP- and SCCP-based IP phones.

 Q. How can Cisco Unified Operations Manager monitor my Cisco Unified Communications system?